 - Stainless steel or ceramic bowls

-- Hard rubber toys (such as Kongs)
+- Hard rubber and nylon toys (not chewed)

-- Nylon, leather and cotton leashes in good shape
+- Dog leashes in good shape

 - Crates in good repair (no rust and all parts in good working order)